 There are three scenes that have been regularly photographed from about 1840; the old church, the pond in the direction of the shute, and moving a little further along Bonchurch Village Road (once called Shepherds Lane) the view towards the Old Smugglers Cottage that once had the less romantic name Cliff Cottage.

-This view is now quite different apart from the view of the Old Smugglers Cottage which is why it is so fascinating.
+This view of the road is now quite different apart from the view of the Old Smugglers Cottage which is why it is so fascinating.
 The maps show that there was once a Smithy behind the Smugglers Cottage, a stone yard where the Huish Cottages (once a Mission Room) stand.
-There now stand two bungalows on the site of the thatched cottages.
+Two bungalows now stand on the site of the thatched cottages.

 Oliver Cox, whose Aunt bought the Old Smugglers Cottage in the 1930's, said that the thatched cottages were pulled down for a road widening scheme.
 He felt it was ironic, as part of the road is now narrowed to slow traffic.

 The Smugglers Cottage has been owned by many people including the Popham's, the